Saab JAS-39 Gripen is the favorite to become the future multirole fighter of the Philippine Air Force (PAF).

 Recently, Philippines has received an offer for american F-16s, through the United States Secretary of Defense, the former USMC general, James Norman Mattis.

-But it seems that the filipinos decidents consider the US fighters too expensive.
+But it seems that the Filipino decision-makers consider the US fighters too expensive.

 Currently, the Philippines has 12 KAI FA-50PH light-attack aircrafts, and is looking to purchase a multirole fighter, because the south korean T-50 Golden Eagle does not have the capabilities of such aircrafts like the Gripen or F-16.